Matt Olson Player Props: Braves vs. Yankees

 Matt Olson At The Plate

-- Among the qualifying hitters, he ranks 39th in batting average, while his on-base percentage ranks ninth and he is second in slugging.
+- Among the qualified batters in baseball, he ranks 34th in batting average, eighth in on-base percentage, and second in slugging.

-- Olson will look to extend his five-game hitting streak.
-He's batting .429 with four homers in his last outings.
+- Olson is batting .474 with three homers during his last outings and is riding a six-game hitting streak.

-- He has gone deep in 30.8% of his games this year, and 8.2% of his trips to the dish.
+- He has homered in 30.5% of his games this season, and 8.1% of his trips to the plate.

-- In 48.7% of his games this year, Olson has had at least one RBI.
-He's picked up more than one in 23.9% and driven in three or more of his team's runs in 14 contests.
+- Olson has an RBI in 57 of 118 games this year, with multiple RBI in 28 of them.
+He has also driven in three or more of his team's runs in 14 contests.

+- He has scored in 58.5% of his games this season, with two or more runs scored in 18.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.